KierthanaRS/KierthanaRS/README.md

 <summary>🔍 More About My Coding Journey</summary>

 ### 📚 Currently Learning
-- Advanced React patterns and performance optimization
+- 🚀 Building agentic AI systems that think and act
+- 🧠 Exploring LLM-based memory, context handling, and prompt engineering
+- 🛠️ Mastering full-stack patterns with Next.js + FastAPI + Azure
-- Microservices architecture with Node.js
+- ☁️ Working with Azure Services
-- Machine Learning with Python
+- Working with MCP servers
-- Cloud technologies (AWS/Azure)

-### 🎪 Fun Projects Ideas I Want to Build
+### 🎪 Fun Projects I Want to Build
-- 🤖 AI-powered personal assistant
-- 🎵 Music recommendation system
-- 📱 Social media app for developers
-- 🎮 Browser-based coding games
-- 🌱 Sustainability tracker app
+- 🧠 An AI teammate that can answer any questions from the database it is connected.
+- 📡 A CLI agent that connects to cloud APIs and automates dev workflows
+- 🧾 An AI-driven resume/career coach that knows my skills and builds custom prep plans
+- 🎤 A VS Code extension that gives sarcastic code reviews (because why not?)

-### 📖 Favorite Resources
+### 🧰 Favorite Tools & Languages
-- **Books**: Clean Code, JavaScript: The Good Parts
-- **Courses**: FreeCodeCamp, The Odin Project
-- **Podcasts**: Syntax, JavaScript Jabber
-- **YouTube**: Traversy Media, Web Dev Simplified
+- 💙 Python (always my comfort zone)
+- 🖤 Next.js + Tailwind = my aesthetic jam
+- ☁️ Azure Dev life – Function Apps, Blob Storage, OpenAI, Search Services
 </details>